atharvapatil123/WriteAIr/README.md

 4. Hosted the project on a website using Django.

 ## What we learned
-1. Most of us were completely new to machine learning, so we learnt a lot about how to create datasets, convert them into a proper .csv file, train the model and save it in a .h5 file.
+1. Most of us were completely new to machine learning, so we learnt a lot about how to create datasets, convert them into a proper .csv file (since that's what we trained it on), train the model and save it in a .h5 file.
 2. Building a full-fledged website using Django.
+3. We also learnt how to use the MediaPipe API.
+4. Several Computer Vision concepts like OpenCV.

 ## What's next for WriteAIr
 1. Adding the project as a Google Meet extension or an alternative to Google Meet using sockets.